 Our international operations are important to our current and future strategy, growth and prospects.
-We currently have operations in numerous foreign countries, including the United Kingdom, Israel, Singapore, Australia, Brazil, Mexico, France, Germany, Finland, Belgium and Japan, and expect to continue to expand our operations internationally.
+We currently have operations in numerous foreign countries, including the United Kingdom, Israel, Singapore, Australia, Brazil, Mexico, France, Germany, Finland, Belgium, Japan, Italy and India, and expect to continue to expand our operations internationally.
 Our international operations are subject to varying degrees of regulation in each of the jurisdictions in which our services are provided.
 Local laws and regulations, and their interpretation and enforcement, differ significantly among those jurisdictions, and can change significantly over time.
 Some of the risks inherent in conducting business internationally include:

-- the complexities and expense of complying with a wide variety of foreign and domestic laws and regulations applicable to international operations, including privacy and data protection laws and regulations, the U.S. Foreign Corrupt Practices Act and other applicable anti-corruption and anti- bribery laws; - difficulties in staffing and managing international operations, including complex and costly hiring and termination requirements; - reduced or varied protection for intellectual property rights in some countries; - challenges caused by distance, language and cultural differences; - political, social and economic instability abroad, terrorist attacks and security concerns; - trade disruptions or political tensions between the U.S. and foreign countries (including as a result of Russia's invasion of Ukraine); - fluctuations in currency exchange rates; - potentially adverse tax consequences and the complexities of foreign value-added taxes and the repatriation of earnings;
+- the complexities and expense of complying with a wide variety of foreign and domestic laws and regulations applicable to international operations, including privacy and data protection laws and regulations, the U.S. Foreign Corrupt Practices Act and other applicable anti-corruption and anti- bribery laws; - difficulties in staffing and managing international operations, including complex and costly hiring and termination requirements; - reduced or varied protection for intellectual property rights in some countries; - challenges caused by distance, language and cultural differences; - political, social and economic instability abroad, terrorist attacks and security concerns, including due to the current war between Israel and Hamas; - trade disruptions or political tensions between the U.S. and foreign countries (including as a result of Russia's invasion of Ukraine); - fluctuations in currency exchange rates; - potentially adverse tax consequences and the complexities of foreign value-added taxes and the repatriation of earnings;